Home

 Wage and Hour

 It is very common for employees and employers to have wage and hour and employee benefits disputes.
 An experienced employment lawyer, though, can help mediate an agreement when these types of labor discrepancies come up.
 Other disagreements often occur regarding benefit plans, exempt status, overtime, grounds for termination, and other wage-related issues.
-Having an experienced attorney help determine the truth and come to an agreement can save a company’s reputation, time, and money.
+Having an experienced Charlotte Employment Lawyer helps determine the truth and come to an agreement can save a company’s reputation, time, and money.

 Termination, Separation, and Benefits